ds-oliveira/dataframe_column_identifier/README.md

 ### Methods
 - select_columns_by_values :

-  Returns the name of the Pandas DataFrame columns which are selected based on a matrix of values.
+  Returns the names of the Pandas DataFrame columns which are selected based on a matrix of values.

   ```dfci.select_columns_by_values(X, selected_values, n_validation_rows=100, verbose=1)```